Fine adjustment screw

 A fine adjustment screw is a screw with threads between 40 and 100 threads per inch (TPI); 0.5–0.2 mm pitch.
 An ultra-fine adjustment screw has 100–508 TPI (0.2–0.05 mm pitch).
 Even though these are non-standard threads, both ISO metric screw thread designations and UNC designations have been used to call out thread dimensions and fit (class).
 A typical use for a fine adjustment screw is in an optical mirror mount as an adjuster.
-Typically 80 TPI screws are used in mirror mounts.
-Ultra-fine adjuster screws are used in applications requiring extremely fine motion like laser alignment and fiber coupling.
+Typically, 80 TPI screws are used in mirror mounts.
+Ultra-fine adjustment screws are used in applications requiring extremely fine motion, like laser alignment and fiber coupling.

 Fine and ultra-fine adjustment screws are often used in photonics applications as part of purchased equipment such as mirror mounts, or built into lab-made apparatus.
 Often, screws are purchased with matching bushings to be integrated into an experiment or a commercial product.
 Fine adjustment screws and mirror mounts are available as standard items from most companies that sell optics hardware.